 An added layer to the celebrations was the book launch of Cyber Racism and Community Resilience: Strategies for combating online race hate, which was co-authored by Jakubowicz and his collaborators.

-Jakubowicz’s own family refugee journey from Lodz in Poland via Lithuania during WWII can be traced via "The Menorah of Fang Bang Lu" (with Tatiana Pentes, designer).
+Jakubowicz’s own family refugee journey from Lodz in Poland via Lithuania during WWII can be traced via "The Menorah of Fang Bang Lu" (with Tatiana Pentes, multi-media designer).
 This strong family lineage is certainly cornerstone to his lifetime fascination and academic inquiry into topics of ethnicity and multiculturalism.

 The two-day conference encapsulated a wide range of plenary sessions with Australia’s critically acclaimed and multidisciplinary academic rockstars.